CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 A CDP costs money and requires some technical know-how.
 You need people who understand data to set it up right and integrate it with everything else.

-A Marketing Cloud costs money, too but it’s more about marketing operations.
+A Marketing Cloud costs money too, but it’s more about marketing operations.
 You need people who can run campaigns and think strategically about journeys and automation.

-The real answer is that bigger teams with the budget and expertise usually end up buying both.
+Bigger teams with the budget and expertise usually end up buying both.
 They can handle the complexity, and they get value from both.

 Smaller teams?
 Start with whichever problem is killing you right now.
 Fix that first.
 Then add the other one when you have breathing room.

-Final Thoughts: Finding the Right Fit for Your Stack with NVECTA
+Final Thoughts: Finding the Right Fit for Your Stack with Nvecta

 A CDP helps you understand who your customers actually are.
 A Marketing Cloud helps you reach them and get them to do something.